Codeception/codeception.github.com/_posts/2013-06-03-2amigos-sponsorship-announcement.markdown

 ?>
 {% endhighlight %}

-Just kidding :) On second thought, instead of renaming Guy classes, we decided to thank [2amigOS!](http://2amigos.us/) by putting their logo on the site to show their support and dedication.
+Just kidding :) Instead of renaming Guy classes, we decided to thank [2amigOS!](http://2amigos.us/) by putting their logo on the site to show their support and dedication.

 *We are looking forward to some great new things and a good future, so...
 Please spread the word about Codeception.
 Encourage your friends to try it, and add your company to [this list](https://github.com/Codeception/Codeception/wiki/Who-is-using-it%3F).
 Thanks for those who are already using it, and special thanks for those of you who contribute.*

 P.S.
-Btw, don't miss Nettuts+ course on Codeception which started today.
-[Take your seats](https://tutsplus.com/course/modern-testing-in-php-with-codeception/) and say thanks to **Jeffrey Way** for it.
+Btw, don't miss **Nettuts+ course on Codeception** which started today.
+[Take your seats](https://tutsplus.com/course/modern-testing-in-php-with-codeception/) and say thanks to Jeffrey Way for it.